xiaoyang-sde/knowledge-base/docs/database-system-concepts/02-database-design.md

 ### Primary Key

-The primary key for an entity is a set of attributes that suffice to distinguish entites from each other.
+The primary key for an entity is a set of attributes that suffice to distinguish entities from each other.

 The primary key for a relation depends on its mapping cardinality.